materialsvirtuallab/matcalc/docs/matcalc.md

 Bases: `object`

-A class to run multiple benchmarks in a single run.

-Represents a configuration for handling a list of benchmarks.
-This class is designed to initialize with a specified list of benchmarks.
+Represents a suite for handling and executing a list of benchmarks.
+This class is designed for the comprehensive execution and management of benchmarks with support for configurable parallel computation and checkpointing.

+The purpose of this class is to facilitate the execution of multiple benchmarks using various computational models (calculators) while enabling efficient resource utilization and result aggregation.
+It supports checkpointing to handle long computations reliably.

+* **Variables:**
+  **benchmarks** – A list of benchmarks to be configured or evaluated.

+Represents a collection of benchmarks.

+This class is designed to store and manage a list of benchmarks.
+It provides an initialization method to set up the benchmark list during object creation.
+It does not include any specialized methods or functionality beyond holding a list of benchmarks.

 #### benchmarks

-A list containing benchmark configurations or elemental_refs for
+A list of benchmarks provided during initialization.

 * **Type:**
   list

-### evaluation.

-* **Parameters:**
-  **benchmarks** (*list*) – A list of benchmarks for configuration or evaluation.

 #### run(calculators: dict[str, Calculator], \*, n_jobs: int | None = -1, checkpoint_freq: int = 1000, delete_checkpoint_on_finish: bool = True) → list[pd.DataFrame]